 Depreciation of your computer

-If you qualify for the self education tax refund, then you can also claim the decline in value for depreciating assets, such as a computer or laptop which assisted you in completing your studies.
+If you qualify for the self-education tax refund, then you can also claim the decline in value for depreciating assets, such as a computer or laptop that assisted you in completing your studies.

 Keep in mind, if you are claiming expenses such as laptops and home office running costs you should keep a diary to work out and keep a record of how much you used your equipment for personal or study use over a representative four week period.
-This will help when you are claiming your expenses and provides evidence of how much you are using the equipment to support your study.
+This will help when you claim your expenses and provide evidence of how much you are using the equipment to support your study.

 What to do next